Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 **Queue channel**

-- A non-blocking unidirectional first-in first-out queue connecting a producer process (i.e. outputting a value) to a consumer process, or an operators
+- A non-blocking unidirectional first-in first-out queue connecting a producer process (i.e. outputting a value) to a consumer process, or an operators.
-  Can be consumed only once
+- Can be consumed only once.

 **Value channel**

-- Can be bound (i.e. assigned) with one and only one value
+- Can be bound (i.e. assigned) with one and only one value.
-- Can be consumed any number of times
+- Can be consumed any number of times.

 You're going to start by creating a channel that will contain your greeting with the `Channel.of()` channel factory.